vega/vega-lite/site/docs/config.md

 {:#top-level-config}
 ## Top-level Configuration

-A Vega-Lite `config` object can have the following top-level properties:
+A Vegemite `config` object can have the following top-level properties:

 {:#format}